 Instructions

-• Turn heat to high and add the 3/4 cup chicken stock and 3/4 cup white wine.
-Cook for 5 minutes to let the sauce reduce.
-Scrape the bottom of the pan with a wooden spoon to dislodge all brown bits.
-Add in 1 Tbsp of butter to the sauce and stir to combine.
+• Using the same pan, turn heat to high and add the chicken stock and white wine.
+Scrape the bottom of the pan with a wooden spoon to dislodge any brown bits.
+Once the sauce reduces by half remove the pan from the heat.

-• Turn heat off and place the chicken in the pan.
-Top chicken with 1 slice of prosciutto per cutlet.
+• Add the chicken to the pan and top each piece with 1 slice of prosciutto per cutlet.
 Next, place the mushrooms on top and finally evenly distribute the fontina cheese.
 Spoon a touch of the sauce on top of each cutlet and place pan in oven to finish cooking.
+Place the pan into the oven to broil.

 Notes